ibnuda/fpmortals/manuscript/complete.md

 dari fungsi yang memetakan `A` ke `B`.
 Sehingga, memungkinkan untuk dilakukannya komputasi paralel.

-`foldRight` does not require its parameters to have a `Monoid`, meaning that it needs a starting value `z` and a way to combine each element of the data structure with the summary value.
-The order for traversing the elements is from right to left and therefore it cannot be parallelised.

 Untuk `foldRight`, metoda ini tidak memaksa parameternya untuk mempunyai instans `Monoid` walau harus menerima sebuah nilai awal `z` dan cara penggabungan tiap elemen dari struktur data.
 Selain itu, urutan pelangkahan dari elemen elemen input adalah dari kiri ke kanan.
 Hal ini juga berarti bahwa metoda ini tidak bisa dijalankan secara paralel.

-A> `foldRight` is conceptually the same as the `foldRight` in the Scala A> stdlib.
-However, there is a problem with the stdlib `foldRight` A> signature, solved in Scalaz: very large data structures can stack A> overflow. `List.foldRight` cheats by implementing `foldRight` as a A> reversed `foldLeft`
-A>
 A> Secara konsep, `foldRight` dari Scalaz mempunyai perilaku yang sama A> dengan `foldRight` yang disediakan oleh pustaka standar.
 Salah satu A> yang menjadikan metoda dari Scalaz lebih unggul dibandingkan dengan